Digital Policy Lab

 It comprises a core group of senior representatives of ministries and regulators from key liberal democratic countries.
 The DPL intends to foster intergovernmental exchange, provide policymakers with access to sector-leading expertise and research, and build an international community of policy practice around key regulatory challenges in the digital policy space.

-Since launching in November 2020, regular sessions, working groups and information exchanges have brought together officials from 13 countries and the EU.
-Currently, the DPL includes representation from government agencies from Australia, Canada, France, Germany, Ireland, Italy, the Netherlands, New Zealand, Switzerland, Sweden, Slovakia, the United Kingdom, the United States and the EU Commission.
+Since launching in November 2020, the DPL network has brought together officials from 14 countries and the European Commission.
+Currently, the DPL includes representation from government agencies and regulators from Australia, Canada, France, Germany, Ireland, Italy, the Netherlands, New Zealand, Switzerland, Sweden, Slovakia, South Korea, the United Kingdom, the United States, and the EU Commission.

-In early 2022, DPL discussions explored risk-based digital policy responses and discussed instruments for formulating, designing and conducting risk assessment of online platforms.
+In early 2022, DPL discussions explored risk-based digital policy responses and discuss instruments for formulating, designing and conducting risk assessment of online platforms.
 Due to the unprecedented nature of the risk-based approach outlined in the EU’s Digital Services Act, these discussions drew on European examples but always with the aim of informing policy discussions and proposals in other contexts.
+Conversations in the latter half of 2022 focused on approaches to improving data access for public interest research.

-Special DPL sessions allow the Lab to discuss new and developing issues facing the digital policy landscape.
-Following the elections in several DPL countries, in 2021 a special session focused on the range of harms impacting the integrity of elections, providing an overview of the complex threat environment, from extremism, targeted harassment of politicians and election workers, to disinformation and conspiracy theories.
-Following the invasion of Ukraine by Russia, a special session reflected on platform responses to information manipulation regarding the invasion of Ukraine.
+Special DPL sessions also allow participants to discuss new and developing issues impacting the digital policy landscape.
+Following elections in several DPL countries, in 2021 a special session focused on the range of harms impacting the integrity of elections, providing an overview to the complex threat environment, from extremism, targeted harassment of politicians and election workers, to disinformation and conspiracy theories.
+Following the full-scale invasion of Ukraine by Russia in February 2022, a special session reflected on platform responses to information manipulation in this context.

 Recent Digital Policy publications